Interview with EV Tech Insider

 What type of customers are you gaining traction with?

-We’re working with several large manufacturers, many EV OEMs, Tier-1’s in Germany, and many more coming from the US.
-We also have a rising customer base in non-automotive applications such as aviation.
-Formula One is also interesting for us, especially surrounding their new regulations in 2026.
+We work with several major manufacturers, many OEMs, Tier 1 companies in Germany and many more from the USA.
+We also have a growing customer base in non-automotive applications such as aviation.
+Formula 1 is also interesting for us, especially in view of the new regulations in 2026.

 There are countless applications that require more efficient, customisable motors with maximum performance.